Pelmeshek1706/willis_2_airest/README.md

 ## Conclusion

-- **Tangentiality** in the Gemma stack shows cross‑language agreement (r≈0.819, ρ≈0.788, ICC≈0.715, mean difference≈−3.11%).
-This metric is suitable for further analysis.
+- **Tangentiality** in the Gemma stack is validated: high cross‑language agreement (r/ρ > 0.97, ICC = 0.95, mean difference ≈ 1.37%).
+The criteria are met, so this metric is suitable for further analysis.
 - **Coherence and Pseudo‑Perplexity**, in the current implementation, do **not** meet the consistency criteria; especially PPL depends heavily on tokenization and frequency of subword units for Ukrainian.